How can I troubleshoot and resolve high CPU utilization on my Amazon RDS for MySQL instances?

-I am experiencing high CPU utilization on my Amazon Relational Database Service (Amazon RDS) for MySQL, MariaDB, or Amazon Aurora for MySQL instances.
+I'm experiencing high CPU utilization on my Amazon Relational Database Service (Amazon RDS) for MySQL DB instances.
 How can I troubleshoot and resolve high CPU utilization?

-- Using Queries to detect the cause of CPU utilization in the workload
+- Queries that detect the cause of CPU utilization in the workload

 After you identify the source, you can analyze and optimize your workload to reduce CPU usage.

 Using Enhanced Monitoring

 In the operating system (OS) process list section of Enhanced Monitoring, review the OS processes and RDS processes.
 Check to confirm the percentage of CPU utilization of a mysqld or Aurora process.
 These metrics can help you confirm whether the increase in CPU utilization is caused by OS or by RDS processes.
 Or, you can use these metrics to monitor any CPU usage increases caused by mysqld or Aurora.
 You can also see the division of CPU utilization by reviewing the metrics for cpuUtilization.
 For more information, see the Tracking OS metrics using Enhanced Monitoring.